krother/python_complete_2023/day1/file_handling.md

 ## Environment Variable

-Use an environment variable to configure the name of the high score file
+Use an environment variable to configure the name of the high score file.
-  - configuration through env variables
+Include the following code:

+    import os

+    high_score_filename = os.environ.get("SNAKE_HIGHSCORE_FILE")